ChaiBapchya/books/README.md

 13. ~~**[Eyes wide open - Isaac Lidsky](https://medium.com/read-with-chai/gained-vision-by-losing-sight-9eea899bca7b)**~~
 1. ~~**MBA To do or not to**~~
 1. ~~**[The Tipping Point - Malcolm Gladwell](https://medium.com/read-with-chai/the-tipping-point-f9f63eda02ef)**~~
+1. Skin in the Game by Nassim Taleb

 ## Science
 1. visual intelligence amy eherman